 Practical Guidance for Bangkok, Thailand

-As well as the itinerary for how to spend a day in Bangkok, I’ve also included some practical guidance below:
+As well as the itinerary for How to Spend a Day in Bangkok, Thailand: 24 Hour Itinerary, I’ve also included some practical guidance below:

 Money in Bangkok (Thailand): (THB)